arpitk007/ENTNT_dashboard/README.markdown

 ## Conclusion

 This project demonstrates a fully functional Equipment Rental Management Dashboard with a clean, modular codebase, responsive design, and efficient state management.
 It meets the assignment requirements and includes bonus features like dark mode.
-Despite minor known issues (e.g., notification sound, charts), the app is production-ready and deployed on both Vercel and GitHub Pages for review.
+Despite minor known issues (e.g., notification sound, charts), the app is production-ready and deployed on GitHub Pages for review.